DNWD843/DNWD843/README.md

 - 🔭 I’m currently working on something cool;
 - 🌱 I do like JS, TS, React and all around of them;
-- :open_book: I like read books about programming and biographies of a famous people;
+- :open_book: I like reading books about programming and biographies of a famous people;
 - :exploding_head: I solve the kata on codewars;
 - 💬 Ask me anything.
 Don`t be shying )
 - 📫 How to reach me: